What Is a Renewal Rate?

 If you decide to surrender your annuity, you will need to consider how you will reinvest your money and adjust your retirement plan.

 Talk to your financial advisor about other types of annuities or alternative financial vehicles before you complete a bailout request form.
-Your advisor will apprise you of any tax implications that may exist and suggest strategies for limiting your tax exposure.
+Your advisor will inform you of any tax implications that may exist and suggest strategies for limiting your tax exposure.
 For example, the Internal Revenue Code states that “no gain or loss shall be recognized on the exchange of an annuity contract for another annuity contract.”
 This is known as a 1035 exchange because it is governed by Section 1035(a)(3) of the IRC.

 If the annuity contract was originally funded from qualified retirement dollars, the annuity can be surrendered back to an IRA without tax implications.
 Additionally, annuities can be 1035 exchanged into long-term care policies.